 Guo said: “Many Hong Kong drifters have this feeling.
 When you are on the shore of the Chinese port, arriving in Shenzhen, you need to hold your child’s hand, but in Hong Kong, you have a very safe feeling.”

 In June 2011, Guo participated in his first social movement in Hong Kong.
-Due to the influence of the CCP’s propaganda during his childhood, Guo had always felt that the June 4th Tiananmen Square massacre in 1989 (known as the “June 4th incident” in the mainland) had happened because both sides insisted on their own opinions.
+Due to the influence of the CCP’s propaganda during his childhood, Guo had always felt that the June 4th Tiananmen Square massacre in 1989 (known as the “June 4th incident” on the mainland) had happened because both sides insisted on their own opinions.
 He was educated to believe that what happened on June 4th was a student-led counter-revolutionary riot.
 However, through the Internet, Guo learned that the students and citizens involved were supporting anti-corruption and democracy.

 He said: “Maybe some people can find unreasonable flaws in the CCP news through logic training.
 But most people see the news network’s loop report, and they will naturally believe what the CCP says.”
 His participation at the June 4th commemoration activity in Victoria Park did not touch Guo too much.
 At the time, Guo was there just out of curiosity.
 It was just something to do, like going to the movies.
-Participating in ordinary activities and experiencing freedom and democracy are just a part of Hong Kong peoples’ daily lives.
+Participating in ordinary activities and experiencing freedom and democracy are just a part of Hong Kong people’s daily lives.

 Guo recalled that as soon as he left the Tin Hau metro station, he could see clear route guidance, as well as police directing the traffic.
 People entered Victoria Park from different intersections, and many people sat on the ground.
 A woman next to him participated with her child.